Drawn mask, gradient, "curved" if lens correction applied

 How can I staigthen this limit?

-#1 Updated by Pascal Obry 2 months ago
+#1 Updated by Pascal Obry about 1 year ago

 - Assignee set to Pascal Obry